-I remember growing up on Hydra every summer in the 1980s, leaving my Salt Lake City, Utah home, to go to our home on my father’s native island.
+I remember growing up on Hydra every summer in the 1980s, leaving my Salt Lake City, Utah home, to go to our family home on my father’s native island in Greece.

-A history-obsessed youth (not much has changed) I found it odd that the island was largely absent from ancient and Byzantine history whereas other Saronic Islands, such as Poros and Aegina, certainly were not, and the Peloponnesus, a leisurely boat ride away, was the setting of at least 4000 years of advanced civilization.
+A history-obsessed youth (not much has changed) I found it odd that the island was largely absent from ancient and Byzantine history, whereas other Saronic Islands in Greece, such as Poros and Aegina, certainly were not, and the Peloponnesus, a leisurely boat ride away, was the setting for at least 4,000 years of advanced civilization.

-Most of the history books supported this thesis, but I could not help wondering.
+Most of the history books supported this thesis, but I could not help wondering why.
 My father talked about some sort of Byzantine settlement at Episkopi, an escarpment in the mountains.

 Herodotus spoke of the island changing hands between Samians and various other Saronic powers.
 Yet, when compared to other sites, Hydra seemed absent from history.